 Explanation: In fashion, it’s essential to be able to identify who your influencers are.
 This will give the interviewer an indication of your style and the fashion trends you prefer.
 Your influencers can be people from any walk of life and do not necessarily have to come from the fashion industry.

 Example: “The biggest influencers on my designs and style are my parents.
-They both dressed very conservatively, but always added an element of fashion or design to their ensemble.
+They both dressed very conservatively but always added an element of fashion or design to their ensembles.
 My father wore traditional suits but included a unique pocket square for each day of the week.
-My mother’s dresses had classic lines and a conservative style, but also an element of color or flair, which captured your eye and drew your attention to a specific item she was wearing.
+My mother’s dresses had classic lines and a conservative style but also an element of color or flair which captured your eye and drew your attention to a specific item she was wearing.
 My style reflects this in that it is traditional with a flair.”

 Question: In your opinion, what are the most critical aspects of the fashion industry?